txt/se16/lectures/sql.md

 ## Drawbacks of SQL

-Desipite the theoretical advantages of SQL, shown above, experience has shown that it has drawbacks.
+Despite the theoretical advantages of SQL, shown above, experience has shown that it has drawbacks.
 Advocated of NoSQL databases eschew the schema approach and store everything in nested dictionaries that look like this: